-To kick off Family Fun Twin Cities’s We Can Give Back Month, we want to welcome Sarah from Big Hearted Families and her suggestions of 6 Big-Hearted Habits we can start immediately.
+To kick off Family Fun Twin Cities’s We Can Give Back Month, we want to welcome Sarah from Doing Good Together and Big Hearted Families and her suggestions of 6 Big-Hearted Habits we can start immediately.
 I have just started getting to know Sarah.
 This is unfortunate because for 3 years her daughter and my daughter (who coincidentally have the same name) were in the same grade at school.
 In fact, these two girls with the same name walked the sidewalk together and entered the school together on their first day of kindergarten leading the pack of kindergartners.
 But I didn’t meet Sarah until their family moved an hour away.
 What rotten timing.

-Sarah agreed to help us out this month as Big Hearted Families’s focus is just that: Helping families to realistically live kindess regularly.
+Sarah agreed to help us out this month as Big Hearted Families’ focus is just that: Helping families to realistically live kindess regularly.
 So without further adieu, I give you Sarah. (this isn’t the last you’ll be hearing from her or about her/Big Hearted Families, I can assure you)

 The less you isolate service projects and acts of kindness into their own once-in-a-while calendar slots, the more generosity simply becomes a way of life.
 The research is pretty clear: kids who develop a strong sense of empathy are more likely to be cooperative, are more apt to have higher quality social relationships and are better at resolving conflict.
 A high degree of empathy also motivates helping behavior and reduces bullying.

 Big-Hearted Families is full of tools to help your family practice empathy and make a difference, all while creating wonderful family memories!

 1. Adopt a Food Shelf